GSA/Section508.gov/_pages/acquisition/2026-08-25-sell-acr-supplement.md

 ### For Buyers

 Government acquisition professionals, project managers, and procurement policy officials can help improve the quality and usefulness of ACRs by including the ACR Issue Detail  Supplement in solicitations for ICT products and services.
-As a best practice, consider adding the ACR Issue Detail Supplement whenever a solicitation requires or requests an ACR or references a Voluntary Product Accessibility Template (VPAT).
+As a best practice, consider adding the ACR Issue Detail Supplement whenever a solicitation requires or requests an ACR or references a Voluntary Product Accessibility Template (VPAT<span><sup>&trade;</sup></span>).
 A link to this page should be provided in those requirements as reference.
 Consider adding the clause below, or some variation, when creating solicitations for ICT.
 As always, check against your agency deviation to ensure all required language is included.

 <div class="callout-box-dual-violet margin-bottom-1">
     <h4>Recommended Clause</h4>